Super ShowDown (2019): Main event

 The main event was the first time ever match between The Undertaker and Goldberg.
-Goldberg started by executing two Spears on Undertaker for a near-fall.
-After this, Undertaker performed his signature sit-up.
-As Undertaker attempted a Chokeslam, Goldberg countered into a Leg-Lock Submission Hold, however, Undertaker was able to reach the ropes.
-As Goldberg went for a third Spear, Undertaker dodged and caused Goldberg to collide with the ring post, busting his head open and receiving a concussion.
-This gave Undertaker the advantage for the rest of the match and was able to perform an Old School, a Chokeslam, and a Tombstone Piledriver for a nearfall.
+Goldberg started by executing two Spears on The Undertaker for a near-fall.
+After this, The Undertaker performed his signature sit-up.
+As The Undertaker attempted a Chokeslam, Goldberg countered into a Leg-Lock Submission Hold, however, The Undertaker was able to reach the ropes.
+As Goldberg went for a third Spear, The Undertaker dodged and caused Goldberg to collide with the ring post, busting his head open and receiving a concussion.
+This gave The Undertaker the advantage for the rest of the match and was able to perform an Old School, a Chokeslam, and a Tombstone Piledriver for a nearfall.
 Goldberg countered a Big Boot and performed another Spear.
 Goldberg then followed up with a Jackhammer for a nearfall.
 As Goldberg attempted a Tombstone Piledriver, both men fell (the last of several botches that occurred during the match mainly due to Goldberg's accident).
-Undertaker then performed a second Chokeslam on Goldberg to win the match.
+The Undertaker then performed a second Chokeslam on Goldberg to win the match.